-Description: The building faces south and is a two story buff brick, stone and concrete style structure.
+Description: The building faces south and is a three story buff brick, stone and concrete style structure.
 The rectangular shaped building is located on landscaped grounds in the center of Steamboat Springs.
 The south front has a projecting center section rising above the roof line with central entrance flanked by Doric columns rising to a header above the first story.
 The entrance forms an arch.
 The central columns and entrance are capped with an inscription stone.
 Above the inscription stone appears acanthus leaf swag in sculpted stone above and in between two eagle statuary.
 The building has a raised basement.
 A white colored terra cotta belt course separates the ground level from the two stories above.
 Geometric patterns in the brick separate the second and third stories.
 A second string course of white colored terra cotta, wraps the building above the third story windows.
 The roof line is flat.
-Located on the third story is the 200-square-foot courtroom.
+Located on the third story is the 200-square-foot courtroom and a smaller courtroom.
 The building was renovated in 2007.
 The architect was Andrews & Anderson and the contractor was Holmquist-Lorenz Construction Company.
 On the north side of the courthouse is the two story Courthouse Annex.

 Note: The façade’s blond bricks came from Golden and were laid in a symmetrical design with squared pilasters that delineate the building into nine vertical bays transected by two horizontal terra cotta rings that clearly mark the individual stories.